-At December 31, 2018, the Company had an accumulated deficit of \$6,495,905 and working capital of \$3,409,820 which was inclusive of marketable securities with an estimated fair value of \$3,201,155.
-If the Company does not or cannot sell a portion or all of the marketable securities at current market values, it may have to raise additional funds to continue operations and to complete its 2019 exploration programs.
-However, management is of the view that sufficient liquidity and value can be realized from these securities that such additional financing will likely not be required in 2019.
+At December 31, 2019, the Company had an accumulated deficit of \$6,744,537 and working capital of \$3,077,562 which was inclusive of marketable securities with an estimated fair value of \$3,183,409.
+If the Company does not or cannot sell a portion or all of the marketable securities at current market values, it may have to raise additional funds to continue operations and to complete its 2020 exploration programs.
+However, management is of the view that sufficient liquidity and value can be realized from these securities that such additional financing will likely not be required in 2020.
+Refer also to note 5 (a).